thomasgerdes/thomasgerdes/README.md

 As an academic librarian and information specialist, I am passionate about digital libraries, open science, and scholarly publishing.
 I also enjoy films, travelling and black coffee.

-Please visit [ORCID](https://orcid.org/0000-0001-8524-5987) for more information about my professional profile.
-Feel free to contact me on [Bluesky](https://bsky.app/profile/thomasgerdes.de) or on [Mastodon](https://openbiblio.social/@ThomasGerdes).

 <!--
 **thomasgerdes/thomasgerdes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.